circlingchina/circling/README.md

 Note that by default, NODE_ENV=development.
 This means the data from the test version of Airtable will be copied.
 Feel free to overide the base ID in migrate_airtable.js if you want production data in your test pg database.

-# Deploying Instructions for circling-server
+# Deployment Instructions for circling-server

 ## Prerequisits for deploying to production: